-Listed properties are unique and full of character and period charm.
-If you want your own piece of English history, then a listed home may be at the top of your wish list.
-But there are a few things you need to consider before buying.
+Listed properties are often full of character and period charm.
+If you want your own piece of architectural history, then a listed home may well be at the top of your wish list.

 Categories of listed buildings